othmanjaber/Axivio-Axora/README.md

 **Approximate Total:** **125 NIS**

-> [!NOTE]
+> [!IMPORTANT]
-> We would like to thank the Nablus Directorate of Education for covering all of the 3D printing costs..
+> We would like to thank the Nablus Directorate of Education for covering all of the 3D printing costs.